 Step 3: Have lots of ideas ready

 Okay, so you’ve planned out the days, now it’s time to have lots of ideas for free things to do in the holidays, ready to go.
 At the beginning of each week I will get my kids to plot out a basic plan of what they are doing each day.
 I’ll go through and put in known outings, sleep overs, and screen time.
 Of course, it’s completely subject to change, but it will build an understanding that they aren’t spending the entire school hols on screens or roaming the streets with their friends.

-Free or almost-free things to do in the school holidays
+Free* things to do in the school holidays

 1. Make a movie